kubernetes/community/project-managers/README.md

 The following is the provisional process for adding people to the group:

-1. Join kubernetes-wg-contribex at googlegroups.com.
+1. Join kubernetes-sig-contribex at googlegroups.com.
 Send a message to that group that states:
 1. Your github id.
 1. What you are working on with respect to the project.
 1. Any official management or leadership responsibilities you may have (e.g., manager of a team that includes the following contributors: ….).